 The Psychology of Color in Marketing (Post III of IV)

-This week we will cover the next 5 colors and how they can affect your customers.
+This week we will cover the next 5 colors and how they can affect your customers and how they will affect your marketing return.
+ROI in marketing is critical.

 Red , the color of energy and associated with movement and excitement.
 Makes your heart beat a little faster.
 Absolutely the wrong color for a baby’s room.
 Wearing red will make you appear a bit heavier but more noticeable.
 Red cars get more tickets.
 Used as a spot color in just the right place is smart.
 Red is the symbol of life and is used at holidays that are about love and giving.
 The true color of love is pink.